shannon-martin/dundee-recovery-map/README.md

 This indicates that Dundee’s higher rates reflect system-wide alcohol-related harm, rather than one specific clinical category.

 ![Figure 12](figures/figure12.png)
-> *Mean alcohol-related hospital admission rates by condition, Dundee City compared with Scotland, 1997/98–2023/24.
+> *Figure 12: Mean alcohol-related hospital admission rates by condition, Dundee City compared with Scotland, 1997/98–2023/24.
 Mean European age-standardised rates (EASR) of alcohol-related hospital admissions by diagnostic category, averaged across all years (1997/98–2023/24), comparing Dundee City with Scotland overall.
 Each horizontal line represents a condition, with points indicating the average rate in Dundee City and in Scotland.
 Conditions are ordered by the average rate in Dundee City.
 Differences between the two points illustrate where hospitalisation rates in Dundee City are higher or lower than the national average.*